 While the base of both dishes is practically the same, there are notable differences between the two popular tapas dishes.

-You would think that there just might be cream in the recipe because of its richness, but a traditional one simply just has really good tomatoes.
+You would think that there might be cream in the recipe because of its richness, but the secret of a traditional recipe is to use delicious tomatoes.

 Once you try making Salmorejo at home, you will notice how more straightforward making Gazpacho is.
 While the latter calls for you to blend in all ingredients together, Salmorejo calls for more detailed preparation.